-At Beech Street, we aim to provide a high-quality PE curriculum which inspires children to develop a lifelong love and understanding of physically demanding activities.
+At Beech Street, we aim to provide a high-quality PE curriculum which inspires children to develop a lifelong love and understanding of physically demanding activities and a healthy and active lifestyle.
+Now more than ever, the importance of this has been highlighted in society.
 We believe that all children should find an activity that they can enjoy and thrive in.
 We aim to provide a wide range of different activities to cater for their needs and hopefully inspire them.
-By doing this, we aim to develop pupils with a solid skillset and develop their physical literacy by the time they are ready to move on.
+By doing this, we aim to develop pupils with a solid skillset and a strong sense of physical literacy by the time they are ready to move on.
 As a result, all children should leave with a positive attitude towards PE and understanding of how to enhance their wellbeing that they can carry forward into later life.
-PE is vital in developing our core values of tolerance, respect, ambition, courage and kindness through competition with others and themselves.
+PE is vital in developing our core values of tolerance, respect, ambition, courage and kindness through competition with others and themselves which we do periodically within the Salford Sports partnership and the WEB cluster.
 We aim to provide as many children as possible with the chance to develop and shine against other schools before leaving Beech Street.

 During KS1, children are given the chance to develop their fundamental movement skills and extend their balance, agility and coordination.
 This provides them with the necessary skills to progress in KS2.

 As the children move through KS2, they develop the different areas of the PE curriculum.
 Children have the chance to first participate in a sport or activity in lower KS2.
-This is then built upon during upper KS2 to ensure progression and that we are providing a wide range of activities.
+This is then built upon during upper KS2 to ensure progression and revisiting of skills.
 The children are assessed on their performance, their social skills and their ability to be a good competitor.
 By doing this, we are assessing on a holistic level which is key in our promotion of sport and wellbeing.
 We also provide opportunities to both self and peer assess to enable the children to critique their performances for improvement.
 We provide ample opportunities for the children to participate and compete against others through School Games events and other inter and intra school competitions.

 At Beech Street, we believe that PE is an essential part of the curriculum.
 We are extremely proud of the achievements and developments of our children.